Who is involved?

 Organisations are working together in five areas across Lancashire and South Cumbria, carrying out vital work around the future of health and social care in their area.
-These five areas are called Integrated Care Partnerships.
+These five areas consist of four Integrated Care Partnerships and one Multi-speciality Community Provider.
 These partnerships are also coming together to tackle challenges that can only be solved by working together in their partnership or across the wider region of Lancashire and South Cumbria.

 Health and care organisations include local authorities, care providers, NHS and community organisations.

 Groups and committees form a key part of the Healthier Lancashire and South Cumbria programme which make sure that system leaders, clinicians, finance directors, third sector and communications and engagement teams are involved in the development of solutions to tackle our shared challenges.